 - do not hold an earned (not honorary) graduate or professional degree.

-- plan to enroll or are enrolled in courses/activities that are required for professional employment or advancement, and
+- plan to enroll or are enrolled in courses/activities that are required for professional employment or advancement.

-- plan to enroll or are enrolled in one of the following:
+- plan to enroll or are enrolled in one of the following program types:

-- Bachelor’s or associate degree program that is different from the field of study of the previously earned bachelor’s degree.
+- Bachelor’s degree program that is different from the field of study of the previously earned bachelor’s degree.

 - Master’s degree program.